Amir Sends Congratulations To President Of Turkmenistan

 (MENAFN- The Peninsula) QNA

-Doha: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent Tuesday a cable of congratulations to President of the Republic of Turkmenistan HE Serdar Berdimuhamedov on the anniversary of his country's Independence Day.
+Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent on Wednesday a cable of congratulations to President of Turkmenistan HE Serdar Berdimuhamedow on the anniversary of his country's Independence Day.

 Legal Disclaimer: